Easy Cardboard Spider Preschool Craft

 Cardboard spider craft

-Corrugated paper is perfect for this spider craft, because it adds texture to the spider for an added sensory play opportunity.
+Corrugated paper adds texture to the spider for an added sensory play opportunity.
 If corrugated isn't available you can use any cardboard you have.

 Related: Corrugated cardboard flower craft